Karl Zachhau

-Karl Zachhau (born 30 October 1962 in Kastrup, Denmark) also known as Carl Zacchau is a retired footballer, who played a large part of his career in Malta as a striker.
+Karl Zachhau (born 30 October 1962) also known as Carl Zacchau is a retired footballer, who played a large part of his career in Malta as a striker.

 A prolific striker, Zachhau was voted Malta Footballer of the Month in September 1992 and was a two times top goalscorer in the Maltese Premier League.
 He also played for Rochdale, Walthamstow Avenue, Bishop's Stortford, Aylesbury United and Yeovil Town in England.

 He reportedly declined an offer to change citizenship to Maltese and start playing for their national team.
 Outside of football he was a hairdresser.